alif2499/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-Here are some solution to the hackerrank coding problems
+Here are some solutions to the hackerrank coding problems.

+## Happy Coding